erin-carroll14/AspenRS/README.txt

 S2SRstack2019.py creates a quality mosaic of Sentinel-2 surface reflectance (Level 2a) imagery over 2019 minimizing clouds, shadows, and snow and maximizing greenness.
 The final image has 50 bands – 10 of the 13 available bands quality mosaicked for each month June-October.
 We exclude the three ‘atmospheric’ bands at 60m resolution.
 S2SRstack2020.py does the same for 2020.

 dist_RF_RMBL_2019.ipynb and dist_RF_RMBL_2020.ipynb are python notebooks to be opened in Google Colab.
 They import the final images produced in S2SRstack2019.py and S2SRstack2020.py, respectively.
 Each produces an aspen cover map using a random forest classifier.
 Reference data was hand-delineated using high-resolution Google Earth Engine basemap imagery.

+NOTE: to run the Colab notebooks you must have an existing Earth Engine account.